 Admission to the Master of City Planning (M.C.P.)
 Program

 The M.C.P.
 Program Committee seeks applicants with keen interests in social justice, equity and ethics; innovative means of public participation, collective decision making, and advocacy; and ways to reform institutions, urban governance, policy and planning practices.
 We look for applicants with intellectual curiosity, preparation, maturity, and desire to delve into an intense program of study in one of the top-rated professional planning programs in the country.
 We look at what you have undertaken as an undergraduate, both inside and outside the classroom, and whether you have focused your efforts around planning or related field.
 Admitted students are drawn from a broad range of undergraduate majors, including social sciences, environmental majors, engineering, geography, economics, and so on.
 M.C.P. students possess broad perspectives on society and culture, while focusing and grounding their studies in a particular planning concentration.
 The M.C.P.
 Program Committee gives particular weight to letters of recommendation, the Statement of Purpose (SOP) and the Personal History Statement (PHS).
 The two statements, as a unit, should clearly present why you are interested in a planning career, your goals and the reasons for them, and what you hope to achieve in a Berkeley professional program.

 Doctoral Degree Requirements

-The PhD in City Planning program has the following goals:
+The Ph.D. in City and Regional Planning program has the following goals:

 - To provide critical understanding of the history of thought in city and regional planning and urban studies, and to train students to contribute to theoretical advances in these fields;